 Preventing Woodlice

-Preventative measures are great for managing woodlice populations and reducing infestations.
-If you want to get rid of woodlice for good, focus on removing moisture and outdoor harbourage first — then block entry routes.
+Prevention is the most effective way to manage woodlice.
+If you want to get rid of them for good, focus on removing moisture and outdoor harbourage first, then block entry routes.
+Here are several effective strategies:

 Reduce Dampness